Why Do Roofs in Cork Deteriorate Faster Than You Think?

 Before agreeing to any roofing work, ask the contractor specific questions about the materials they plan to use:

-This ensures the products meet safety and durability requirements suitable for Irish weather conditions. - What lifespan can I expect from slate or tile?
+Do you use Irish-standard certified materials?
+This ensures the products meet safety and durability requirements suitable for Irish weather conditions.

+What lifespan can I expect from slate or tile?
 Natural slate may last decades, while fibre-cement and tile have different lifespans.
-A good roofer will explain the differences clearly. - How does the flat roof membrane handle constant rain?
+A good roofer will explain the differences clearly.

+How does the flat roof membrane handle constant rain?
 Flat roofs require excellent waterproofing.
-Ask how the membrane performs with pooling water, moisture buildup, and year-round rainfall. - Will the flashing withstand wind exposure?
+Ask how the membrane performs with pooling water, moisture buildup, and year-round rainfall.

+Will the flashing withstand wind exposure?
 Poor-quality flashing is one of the main causes of leaks in Cork.
 Make sure the roofer uses durable lead or high-quality alternatives that can handle strong Atlantic gusts.

 A trustworthy contractor will explain the pros and cons of each material without pressuring you into unnecessary upgrades.
 Their recommendations should be based on weather resilience, long-term performance, and the unique demands of your property — not on upselling or shortcuts.